 Your guide to avoiding scams while visiting Bohol!

 While visiting Bohol there are a few scams that seem to pop up from time to time.
-Here is ways to avoid them!
+Here are ways to avoid them!

 Bohol Transportation Scams

-Taxi, Tricycle Drivers, tour guides and local Drivers taking you to your desired destination might try every trick in the book, from asking you for extra money for a fare to driving to offering cheaper accommodations or motorcycle rentals.
-Yes its a pain in the but, but there are was to handle it while visiting here.
+Taxi, Tricycle Drivers, tour guides, and local Drivers taking you to your desired destination might try every trick in the book, from asking you for extra money for a fare to driving to offering cheaper accommodations or motorcycle rentals.
+Yes, it’s a pain in the but, but there are ways to handle it while visiting here.
 The best way is to know the prices for the different destinations beforehand that way your savoy about what the price should be and spot a scammer.
-Another tip is always agree on a price before you get the ride and don’t pay until you get where you need to be.
+Another tip is always to agree on a price before you get the ride and don’t pay until you get where you need to be.

 Tricycle Costs – Bohol

 The major mode of transport in Tagbilaran City and other places in Bohol is the tricycle, a small cab powered by a motorcycle that can accommodate up to 3 passengers.
 Tricycles are usually limited only to the city or town where they are licensed to operate, but in some cases, they can take you to neighbor towns.
 The normal rate for tricycles in Tagbilaran City is 8 pesos per kilometer. so getting around Tagbilaran City shouldn’t cost you more than 50 PHP.
 Some will ask for up to 500PHP This is a scammer and should be avoided (Walk away) there are lots of honest tricycle drivers, you just have to find one.